q-0q/website/public/markdown/melody-temple.md

 	speed_cache.insert(position_delta)
 ```

 Lastly, *Melody Temple* features many platforming sections that involve moving platforms parented to one another, where the motion of one platform affects another.
-My first approach to account for this was to just track the moving platform's world-space position-delta (velocity) in their velocity caches.
+My first approach to account for this was to just track the moving platform's world-space position delta (velocity) in their velocity caches.
 That would neatly capture the parented movement without any extra logic.

 I soon realized that doing it this way means the player still needs to perform frame-perfect inputs in order to get the *platforms* to move at their maximum speeds.
-I solved this problem by only tracking local-space motion in the individual platform's caches, but using a recursive reporting scheme where each moving platform first asks its parent platform to report its speed, which it then sums with its own reported speed before passing that value on, up until it reaches the player.
+I solved this problem by only tracking local-space motion in the individual platform's caches but using a recursive reporting scheme where each moving platform first asks its parent platform to report its speed, which it then sums with its own reported speed before passing that value on, up until it reaches the player.
 The result is that each link in the recursive call reports its own individual maximum speed, which makes it much easier for the player to get those maximum-height jumps.

 ```python
 # MovingPlatform.gd